Quick-Down/CameraFlight/README.md

 &#9989;You can change all the necessary parameters, everything is marked with comments to make it easier for you to understand.

 &#9989;I draw your attention to the limitation of the camera, you can set certain coordinates where you can't fly or walk.
-By default, you just move to the initial coordinates, but I hope you understand.
+By default, you just move to the initial coordinates, but I hope you understand...